TP-ISP/templateSet/readme.md

 you will download the neccessary package like react, babel, bootstrap.

-if ther is no error,
+if there is no error,

 ``` javascript